SAE-REN — Luxury beauty identity, packaging, and brand system

 The Vault — Brand Identity System, Afterbranding — Implementation Support, Packaging Architecture

-a physical spa environment
+a physical beauty lounge

 multiple skincare collections